Last Desire

-Last Desire is the second album of the Italian heavy metal band Mastercastle.
+Last Desire is the second studio album of the Italian heavy metal band Mastercastle.
 The lyrics of the album tell about the concept of "desire".
 The track "La Serenissima" is a cover of the Italian ensemble Rondo Veneziano.

 History

 The album was recorded in December 2009 and January 2010 at MusicArt studios (previously called Quakesound).
 (Genoa, Italy), but the composition began on June.
 As for the previous album The Phoenix, the producer was Pier Gonella.